30-Year-Old Cornerback – Washington Redskins

 DeAngelo Hall Contract Information:

-Signed a one-year deal with Washington in April of 2013.
+Signed a four-year deal with the Redskins in February of 2014.

 To instantly reveal our fantasy analysis of every player – including DeAngelo Hall – simply subscribe now.

 |2014 Proj||30||WAS||Subscribe now to see our 2013 projections for DeAngelo Hall|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 DeAngelo Hall: Past News Updates ( ▲ View most recent update )